 6.2.5.2 Propagation model between TN BS and TN UE

 Referring to section 7.4 in TR 38.901, the propagation model between TN BS and TN UE can be summarized as below, which is same as RMa scenario.
+It’s noted we assume all TN UE are outdoor, therefore there is no indoor distance and no O2I building penetration loss in simulation.

 Pathloss: